Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 April 2025 17.31.59 UTC
+- WIB: Jumat, 18 April 2025 18.21.52 UTC
-- WITA: Jumat, 18 April 2025 18.31.59 UTC
+- WITA: Jumat, 18 April 2025 19.21.52 UTC
-- WIT: Jumat, 18 April 2025 19.31.59 UTC
+- WIT: Jumat, 18 April 2025 20.21.52 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: nature
+Kategori: motivational